Beginner's Guide for WordPress / Start your WordPress Blog in minutes

 Type email subject and from name before password reset

-After that, you have to type the From Name and message that will be sent to the users in the email.
+After that, type the From Name and message that will be sent to the subscribers in the email.

 By default, the plugin uses the admin email address to send password reset emails to all the users.
 However, if you don’t want to use the administrator email, then you can type any email address of your choice into the field.